 Windows 11/10 comes with a built-in feature for laptops that is called Windows Mobility Center.
 It allows you to instantly access or adjust the display brightness, mute or adjust volume, view and change Power Plans, view the remaining battery percentage, set Sync Settings, and connect to an external display.
 For some reason, if you wish to disable or remove it from your Windows PC altogether, Microsoft offers a built-in option to do the same.
 This means there is no need to use a third-party tool to remove the Windows Mobility Center in Windows 11/10.

-This post will share at least two ways to prevent access to Windows Mobility Center on Windows 10 for all users.
+This post will share at least two ways to prevent access to Windows Mobility Center on Windows 11 or 10 for all users.
 These are the following:-

-- Disable Windows Mobility Center in Windows 10 using Group Policy Editor
+- Enable or Disable Windows Mobility Center using Group Policy Editor

-- Disable Windows Mobility Center in Windows 10 via Windows Registry
+- Turn On or Off Windows Mobility Center via Windows Registry

-How do I disable Windows Mobility Center in Windows 10 using Group Policy Editor?
+How to Enable or Disable Windows Mobility Center in Windows 11 or 10 using Group Policy Editor?

 Gentle Reminder: Local Group Policy Editor is not a part of the Windows 10 Home edition; if you are still using Windows 10 Home edition operating system, you need to enable gpedit.msc.

-To disable Windows Mobility Center in Windows 10 using Group Policy Editor, perform the following recommended steps:-
+To turn on or off Windows Mobility Center in Windows 11/10 using Group Policy Editor, perform the following recommended steps:-

 Step 1.
 Press